-If you are a love addict, don’t despair.
-I’m convinced at least 50% of all teenagers and young adults suffer from this addiction.
+I’m convinced at least 50% of young adults suffer from this addiction.
 I say this because one characteristic of every love addict is that he or she has suffered from being abandoned as a child.
 This abandonment is almost always caused by one parent, and in some cases both physically or emotionally abandoning their child.
 Over 50% of all marriages end in divorce, not to mention all the live-together break-ups.
 No child can go through seeing their parents break up without it affecting them in some way.
 Being abandoned or left behind, especially as a child, is traumatic.
 In fact, it is one of the worst things to happen to a child.Do you try medicate or relieve the deep pain in your life through romantic relationships?
 Click To Tweet

 Let’s take Sarah’s story to help prove the point: [My dad] would stand at the door and yell so loud that I had to cover my ears because all they did was ring.
 I could hardly make out a single word that was said and he was gone.
 A last minute attempt to beg him to stay after all was said and done never worked, not one time.
 After the first few times, his heart left with him and only his physical body ever returned.
 My father never came back, only a man with a similar appearance to him.
 I then set out on a search for the love that man once had to offer me.(Sarah) Sarah understands abandonment and her search for love she may never find.

-As we have seen, being left behind can be terrifying to a young child.
-I was with my 7-month old grandchild a few weeks ago (we spend a lot of time together).
+Being left behind can be terrifying to a young child.
+I was with my 1 year old grandchild a few weeks ago (we spend a lot of time together).
 We were outside and it was getting dark.
 She wandered off up the driveway.
 I just stood and watched her, keeping my eye on her every second.
 Suddenly she realized she was alone.
 She panicked, screamed, and ran back to me, wrapping her little arms about my leg.
 I picked her up, held her, and comforted her.
 She was happy again.
 Her grandpa had not abandoned her.
 But what about the millions of children who have been abandoned?
 What happens to them?

 Allow me to quote Pia Mellody in her great book Facing Love Addiction.
 She said, Love Addicts usually didn’t have enough appropriate bonding with their caregivers.
 Caring transmits the messages, ‘You’re important, you matter, and you are loved,’…when children do not get enough connection and nurture from a parent, they experience serious difficulty with self-esteem.
 Love Addicts usually experienced much deep pain and sadness and an acute sense of loss during childhood, because a part of themselves was denied the opportunity to grow properly when their caregivers failed to take care of them.
 This pain and sadness I call ‘the pain of the precious child.’
 It goes very deep and back far beyond the earliest conscious memories.
 As children, Love Addicts experienced enormous fear because they were helpless to create a connection with their caregivers.
 In counseling they often describe that child-fear as a sense of having a loss of their own breath, as if their air supply had been cut off and they were literally dying.
 They also describe being empty because they weren’t filled with nurture by their caregivers.
 And because they weren’t nurtured for who they were, they had trouble being or liking their natural selves.